Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

   <img class="image-center" src="../../../../../_assets/ai/empower/nlu/good-score.png" width="100%" />
 </figure>

-!!! warning "Trends in individual sentences may not reflect overall intent quality"
-    When an intent performs well, it does not mean that it cannot be further improved still on the sentence level.
-Red or yellow example sentences indicate opportunities for improvement.
-Such opportunities are not necessarily a reflection of a poor intent quality which is separately and accurately assessed in the intent score - the whole is greater than the sum of its parts!

 ## Scoring System

 The **Intent Analyzer** uses a traffic light color system to provide users with three-stage scoring feedback.
 The color coding is explained in the table below: